 The full form of MBBS is Bachelor of Medicine and Bachelor of Surgery.
 MBBS is an undergraduate degree program.
-This course is basically for the students who want to become a doctor.
+This course is basically for students who want to become a doctor.

 The duration of MBBS programs is for 5 years and 6 months, which includes 1 year of internship which can be on a rotational basis at hospitals, health centres, and health camps organized by non-profit organizations (NGOs).

 MBBS is the basic or degree level course after 12th for the medical profession.
 The candidates who completed the degree of MBBS are referred to by the title of “Doctor” and use the prefix “Dr”.

 The MBBS course structure is divided into 9 semesters and the syllabus of the MBBS course is designated in such a way that MBBS degree holders can choose a specialization for further majoring and practicing medicine.

-Whereas, for specialization, as a career point of view the MBBS students can opt from Cardiology, Anesthesiology, Nephrology, Organ Transplant, Endocrine, Gynecology and General Surgery, etc.
+Whereas, for specialization, from a career point of view the MBBS students can opt from Cardiology, Anesthesiology, Nephrology, Organ Transplant, Endocrine, Gynecology and General Surgery, etc.

 There are multiple subjects that are taught during the MBBS course and students must be aware of them.
 Hence, we have provided you with the list of MBBS subjects for your reference.

 Students who aspire to pursue MBBS in 2023 must start preparing during their 12th or after 12th class for the below mentioned competitive entrance examinations: